bluegreen-labs/whisper_subs/README.md

 ### Whisper Subs

-To install the Whisper Subs script clone, or copy the shell script in this repository.
+To install the Whisper Subs script clone, or copy the shell script in this repository to the `/home/xy/bin/` directory as before (and make executable with `chmod +x`).

 ## Use